 We will support the community with financial and technical assistance to take action on a selected environmental health priority.
 Addressing community priorities involves planning for action, taking action, and planning for sustainability.
 This program aims to support communities throughout this whole process - from identifying community needs through sustainability - by offering both financial and technical support.
-In total, communities may receive up to \$6000 of grant funding in addition to technical assistance from HERCULES staff over approximately three years (pending renewal of federal HERCULES funding in 2022).
+In total, communities may receive up to \$6000 of grant funding in addition to technical assistance from HERCULES staff over approximately three years.